 What is Autophagy | Benefits of Autophagy | How Fasting Affects Autophagy | How to Trigger Autophagy | Autophagy and Cancer | Risks and Adverse Effects

+Autophagy and fasting, let’s dive into it the benefits and science.
 Yes, your body can indeed experience tremendous health improvement when it undergoes positive stress.
 In the old days, our ancestors largely depended on hunting for food.
 So they generally underwent stress, and their body performed cleansing when they fasted between meals.
 This natural process of autophagy allows the body to consume damaged cells and tissues, thus helping to avoid inflammation.

 Research studies do not support the traditional eating pattern of three meals a day and in-between snacking.
 Our evolutionary history reveals that humans could function efficiently, both physically and mentally, for extended periods without food.
 The agricultural revolution resulted in the constant availability of food.
 And the modern lifestyle of eating three meals a day with added sugar, cooking oil, and refined grains is contributing to obesity and various other diseases.